mingweima/rl_for_optimal_exec/README.md

 TODO: Introduce the Algos we use.
 Cite the original papers and 294-112.

-## New Methods
+## New Tricks and New Methods

 TODO: Outline some new methods we want to experiment with.
+E.g. regularization, CNN, ...